TM270c/outrun/docs/cleanup-roadmap.md

   - Determinism: No; each call captures the live clock so repeated calls differ.
   - Keep / change / delete: Keep; central helper prevents repeating the timestamp write.
   - Confidence / assumptions: High confidence; assumes Date.now is available and state was initialized.
-  - **Notes**: Previous helpers here all shape the attract-mode idle timer; reviewer noted we could inline to `Date.now()` or rename `now()` to `getTimeNow`, yet centralizing this clock write still makes the idle-timer maintenance easy if we tweak the attract flow.
+  - Notes: Previous helpers here all shape the attract-mode idle timer; reviewer noted we could inline to `Date.now()` or rename `now()` to `getTimeNow`, yet centralizing this clock write still makes the idle-timer maintenance easy if we tweak the attract flow.
 - `escapeHtml`
   - Purpose: Converts any incoming menu label or score text into safe HTML so UI templates cannot inject tags or break layout.
   - Inputs: `text` (any value; coerced to string; no length guard but intended for short UI snippets).